Jong-w/Honetwork/README.md

 ## Result
-Our approach has been tested across a variety of environments, demonstrating its robustness and effectiveness in enhancing learning efficiency and performance.
+Our approach has been tested across a variety of environments, demonstrating its learning efficiency.
 The images below showcase our model's performance compared to baseline models, across different game environments such as Frostbite, Gravitar, Q*bert, and Kangaroo.

 <p align="center">
 <img src="./img/FROSTBITE.png" width="300" height="200">